 Office hours: Student reception by appointment, contact the teacher via e-mail: email@example.com

-It is possible that emergency situations prevent the students to taking part in the examination in attendance for the final evaluation.
-In this case, the examination procedures will be the same but the Teams platform will be used.
+It is possible that emergency situations prevent the execution of written exams in classroom.
+In this case, the examination method will change from written examination to oral examination and the Teams IT platform will be used.